Which Fats Can I Eat with Gallbladder Problems

 - Fish oil - high EPA for gallbladder problems

 How can I eat any of these fats, good or bad, when my gallbladder is not working at optimal level?

-If you are on the 30 Day Gallbladder Solution, you are already taking Beets and Bile Salts.
+If you are on The Starter Kit, you are already taking Beets and Bile Salts.
 Just be sure to include them or even take extra when increasing your fats.
 And if you are on the After Gallbladder Removal Kit, Bile and Choline are included and should be taken together for fat digestion.
 This combination works especially well for symptoms of gas and bloating resulting from insufficient fat digestion.